raphaelquast/EOmaps/docs/api.rst

 |  Read data from NetCDF, GeoTIFF or CSV files.

 |  :doc:`api_misc`
-|  Some additional functions and properties that might come in handy.
+|  Additional functions and properties that might come in handy.

 .. toctree::